m-niedzielski/digital-voltmeter/hardware/calculations/rc_filter.md

 ## Filter Placement

 The practical and effective placement for the capacitor is from the ADC input to GND, after the divider and after Rseries.
-The effective resistance before the capacitor is the source impedance calculated in the input protection design: 7.9kΩ This resistance sets the RC cutoff.
+The effective resistance before the capacitor is the source impedance calculated in the input protection design: 7.9kΩ.
+This resistance sets the RC cutoff frequency.

 ## Choosing Capacitance Value & Cutoff Frequency